How we choose the best professionals for the Apro team

 - Learning from the others

-- Ability to things it to the next level
+- Ability to bring things to the next level

 - Ambition to make a difference in the field